 |Sketch of the RISE unvignetted field-of-view (the circle) superimposed onto the square CCD field.|

-- The instrument has a reduced sensitivity due to the lower quantum efficiency of the chip at this wavelength range.
+The instrument has a reduced sensitivity due to the lower quantum efficiency of the chip at this wavelength range.
 We estimate the effect to be a decrease of approximately 1 magnitude in zeropoint.
-Whether this change will have a positive or negative impact on signal-to-noise will of course depend on the SED of the target.
+Whether the filter change will have a positive or negative impact on signal-to-noise will depend on the SED of the target.
+The filter change was performed in order to optimise RISE for studies of very red, cool stars.

-- Some fringing is apparent in our test data.
-The amplitude of the fringes seems to be approximately 2 to 4 per cent peak-to-trough in normal dark sky.
+Some fringing is apparent in our test data.
+The amplitude of the fringes is approximately 2 to 4 per cent peak-to-trough in normal dark sky.
 Our initial analyses show that it is fairly straightforward to subtract the fringes from the data (see below).

 |A test RISE frame using the "I+Z" filter, before and after a basic fringe correction.|